 At one time or another, many of us have gifted jewelry to our sons and daughters slowly filling their jewelry boxes with sentimental trinkets and baubles.
 As parents, we often enjoy giving our children gifts for “just because” or to celebrate special occasions.
 While most of these gifts of affection bring smiles to our children’s faces, these seemingly innocent jewelry pieces might be harboring some shocking and alarming dangers.

 When we purchase children’s jewelry, most of us probably assume that these products which are geared toward children are safe and meet today’s safety standards.
-Unfortunately, within the United States alone, over 180 million pieces of our little ones favorite bling has been recalled.
-This is mindblowing for parents because we want to provide the safest environment possible for our boys and girls.
-Afterall, many of us carefully choose what jewelry and products come into our homes, so it is alarming when we find out the materials and substances our kids’ jewelry is made from materials that can be harmful to their health and development.
+Unfortunately, within the United States alone, over 180 million pieces of our little one’s favorite bling have been recalled.
+This is mind-blowing for parents because we want to provide the safest environment possible for our boys and girls.
+After all, many of us carefully choose what jewelry and products come into our homes, so it is alarming when we find out the materials and substances our kids’ jewelry is made from materials that can be harmful to their health and development.

 Risks and Dangers Lurking in Children’s Jewelry

 Unbeknownst to us, manufacturers have been using heavy metals to reduce costs and raise profits.
 There have been cases where companies used lead, antimony, barium, and cadmium to craft jewelry pieces specifically geared toward the children’s market.
 To put this in perspective, testing from one Wal-mart’s children’s jewelry section uncovered that nearly 25 percent of the pieces had lead rates that were shockingly 300 times over the approved amount.
 This is heartbreaking because it is well known that exposure to lead or heavy metals can cause serious health conditions and learning delays.